hfxunlp/GloVe-win/README.md

-# glove-win
+# GloVe-win
-glove tools based on windows compiled with visual studio 2015.
+GloVe tools based on windows compiled with visual studio 2015.